AdobeDocs/workfront.en/help/quicksilver/planning/views/manage-the-table-view.md

 <!--
 title: Manage the table view
-description: You can display records in a table view when using Adobe Maestro.
+description: You can display records in a table view when using Adobe Workfront Planning.
 hidefromtoc: yes
 author: Alina
 feature: Work Management